tryforceful/robkeleher.com-src/index.md

 {% capture include__main %}
 # Hello, World!
 I'm Rob.

 I am a senior Software and Web Developer with experience in frontend & full-stack development, project leadership and team leadership in the software industry.
 I have been responsible for critical products that have enhanced the experiences of tens of thousands of users.
-I have worked in team environments both large and small, for companies from a dozen to thousands of employees, following Agile/scrum development principles as a certified Scrummaster.
+I have worked in team environments both large and small, for companies from a dozen to thousands of employees, following Agile/Scrum development principles as a certified Scrummaster.
 I strive to find and effect elegant solutions to technical problems as both a developer and a leader.
-I am also Passionate about Japanese language, culture, and foreign exchange with 2 years of experience living and working in Japan as an English teacher.
+I am also passionate about Japanese language, culture, and foreign exchange with 2 years of experience living and working in Japan as an English teacher.

 Check out some of my [projects](#projects) on GitHub or my [résumé](#resume).